Trip Report: Small Town Sojourn

 Oil and dope storage building

-This was a shorter day.
-We made it to Offutt AFB in 9.5 hours, covering 323 miles.
+Oil and dope storage building, and hangar remains We made it to Offutt Air Force Base in 9.5 hours, covering 323 miles.
 Offutt lodging would be "home base" for the next two days of family festivities.
-Friday evening we stayed in Council Bluffs, Iowa.
+Friday night, we stayed in Council Bluffs, Iowa.

-Saturday, 28 Nov 2009
+Saturday, 28 November 2009

-Sioux City AAB IA (1474, VSSB) Some remnants of the W.W.II airfield remain, as do several buildings from the 1950s ADC alert mission.
-Unfortunately for tourists, much of the airfield is still in active use by the Air National Guard including the Strobel & Salzman fighter alert hangar.
+This was a "normal" 0600 departure.
+We headed north on the Interstate to Sioux City, before heading back into Nebraska.
+Sioux City Air Force Station IA.
+Located on the property of the former army air base, this was direction center DC-22 in the SAGE system.Direction Center DC-22 building Sioux City Army Air Base IA, PIN 1474, ILC VSSB.
+Some remnants of the WWII airfield remain, as do several buildings from the 1950s Air Defense Command alert mission.
+Much of the airfield is still in active use by the Air National Guard including the Strobel & Salzman fighter alert hangar.

-W.W.II hangar
+WWII hangar

 Building